 Consider visiting Costa Rica and staying in local accommodations such as fincas or eco-lodges, especially in areas like the Orosi Valley, Osa Peninsula, or near national parks, for a more intimate experience of Costa Rica’s natural and cultural beauty.

-Comparing Dry Season with Rainy Season
+Comparing Dry Season with Green Season

 From a tourism perspective, the dry season is busier with an influx of tourists, while the rainy season is quieter with fewer visitors.
 However, the rainy season offers a more cost-effective travel experience, with reduced hotel rates, cheaper car rentals, and greater ease in negotiating tour prices.